matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY-2.md

 # Spring Security

 ## Spring Security Features

 - Provides a portable security mechanism for Java enterprise apps

 ### Authentication & Authorization

-- Authentication - ensuring a user who they claim to be.
+- Authentication - ensuring a user who they claim to be
+    - HTTP basic
+    - Form Based
+    - LDAP
+    - OpenID
-    - HTTP basic, Form Based, LDAP, OpenID, X.509
+    - X.509
-- Authorization - determining if a user is allowed to perform an action.
+- Authorization - determining if a user is allowed to perform an action

 ### Security capabilities

 - Protection web resources
     - Requires specific roles to access URLs
 - Authorizing method invocations